zuspec/zuspec.github.io/docs/zuspec_pythonic_hw_dev/Zuspec_PythonModelDrivenHardwareDesign.md

 # Zuspec

-Zuspec targets this success criteria by taking Python, an existing software language ecosystem, as its starting point and building hardware semantics into that ecosystem.
+Zuspec ^[https://zuspec.github.io/] targets this success criteria by adopting Python, an existing software language ecosystem, as its starting point and building hardware semantics into that ecosystem.
 The result is a platform that offers high productivity for hardware engineering, as well as an increased ability to share artifacts with software disciplines.